Francis Simon: Work in England

 Using the equipment he had brought with him from Germany he performed pioneering work in low temperature physics.
 In 1936 he was able to produce the first liquid helium by using magnetic cooling at a laboratory at Bellevue near Paris.

 His ICI grant was extended to 1938 which allowed him to turn down an offer of a 10-year contract as Professor of Physical Chemistry at Istanbul.
 In 1936 despite being supported by Einstein, Nernst, Planck and Rutherford he was unsuccessful in beating Mark Oliphant for the Chair of Physics at Birmingham University.
 His job security in Oxford improved in 1936 when he was appointed Reader in Thermodynamics and a Student of Christ Church.

 Because he was naturalised, until 1940 he was prevented from working on radar.

-Because he was also on the list of people targeted for retribution by the Nazis his wife and children took up an offer to spend the war in Canada.
+Simon was among the 2,300 names of prominent persons listed on the Nazis' Special Search List, of those who were to be arrested on the invasion of Great Britain and turned over to the Gestapo.
+Thus, his wife and children took up an offer to spend the war in Canada.
 Simon remained behind in Oxford.

 In 1940 in collaboration with Nicholas Kurti and Heinrich Gerhard Kuhn, he was commissioned by the MAUD Committee to investigate the feasibility of separating uranium-235 by gaseous diffusion.
 He initially adapted his wife's wire kitchen strainer to assist in this work before commissioning a membrane from ICI containing 160,000 holes to the square inch.
 His resulting conclusions on the separation of uranium isotopes was transferred to the Manhattan Project and was the basis of the process that produced sufficient U235 to make the atomic bomb.
 He spent the latter part of the Second World War at Los Alamos, returning in 1945 to Oxford to continue his low temperature research.

 He became a professor at the University of Oxford and a Student of Christ Church, Oxford in 1945.
 Upon the retirement of Lord Cherwell he became Dr Lee's Professor of Experimental Philosophy and head of the Clarendon Laboratory in 1956, one month before his death from coronary disease.